The Haunted Monastery: Publication

 Van Gulik found his London publisher Michael Joseph unwilling to publish more than one title a year so he decided to publish The Haunted Monastery privately by the Art Printing Works in Kuala Lumpur in 1961.
 The Red Pavilion was also similarly printed that year, The Lacquer Screen followed in 1962).
 All three were produced in paperback form with a print run of 2,000 copies.
 The Haunted Monastery was finally published in the UK by Heinemann in 1963.

-On screen
+Television adaptation

-In 1974 the novel The Haunted Monastery was produced as a TV movie by Gerald Isenberg with the title Judge Dee and the Monastery Murders.
+In 1974 the novel The Haunted Monastery was produced as a TV movie for the ABC network by Gerald Isenberg with the title Judge Dee and the Monastery Murders.
 It was filmed with Khigh Dhiegh as Dee and an all-Asian cast (including Mako, Keye Luke, Soon-Tek Oh, Irene Tsu and James Hong).
 Writing was credited to Nicholas Meyer and Robert van Gulik.
 It was nominated for an Edgar Award, for Best Television Feature or Miniseries in 1975.